-The programme aims to embed & centre queer pedagogies and perspectives, with the goal of understanding and improving the student experience and dismantling barriers that hinder community, belonging, attainment, continuation, completion, and academic progression.
+The programme hopes to embed & centre queer perspectives, with the goal of understanding and improving the student and staff experience and dismantling barriers that hinder community, belonging, achievement, attainment, continuation, completion, and progression.

 Our collective vision of success for the programme

 Queer pedagogy accessible to all

 - All staff and students feel able to engage with queer pedagogies with confidence.